Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/08/share-your-own-code-with-nuget.md

 ## Package Server

-To serve up your packages, you’ll need a package server.
+To serve up your packages, you'll need a package server.
 [Pro Get](http://inedo.com/proget/pricing) is a great package server with all the features you need, such as users, uploading packages, package feeds and so on.
 You can start with Pro Get free edition and upgrade as your needs grow.

 Pro Get knows when you are uploading a new version of a package and handles all of those details for you.
 You can upload the packages via the web UI or you can script the package uploads from your build server (i.e. only upload them once all the tests pass).

 ## Configure Visual Studio

-To see your feed in Visual Studio, open up NuGet Package Manager and hit the “Settings” button.
+To see your feed in Visual Studio, open up NuGet Package Manager and hit the "Settings" button.
 You can then add the name and URL of your package source:

 :::div{.inset}
 :img{src="/img/2015/07/nuget-add-package-source.png" alt="NuGet Add Package Source" loading="lazy"}